lijubjohn/cassandra_study/cassandra.md

 ### Light Weight Transaction

+* INSERT and UPDATE statements using the IF clause support lightweight transactions, also known as Compare and Set (CAS)
+* Cassandra supports non-equal conditions for lightweight transactions.
+You can use <, <=, >, >=, != and IN operators in WHERE clauses to query lightweight tables.
+* It is important to note that using IF NOT EXISTS on an INSERT, the timestamp will be designated by the lightweight transaction, and USING TIMESTAMP is prohibited.
 * It provides the behaviour called linearizability i.e. no other client can interleave between read and write a.k.a compare and swap
 * Cassandra uses a modefied version of the consensus algorithm called Paxos to implement this feature
 * Cassandra's LWT is limited to a single partition